SosnoviyBor/Backstabs/README.md

 Yes.

-## Other Mods to Enhance Your Backstabbing Expirience
+## Other Mods to Enhance Your Backstabbing Experience

 - [Dynamic Reticle and Subtle Enemy Health Bar](https://www.nexusmods.com/morrowind/mods/56584) and [Dynamic Camera Effects and Target Lock](https://www.nexusmods.com/morrowind/mods/55327) by **MaxYari** – A complete overhaul of the camera and reticle.
 It’s a great mod everyone which everyone should use, but I especially want to highlight the dynamic vignette and reticle effects when the player is sneaking—great vibes.
 - [Smooth First-Person Sneak](https://www.nexusmods.com/morrowind/mods/55241) by **Wolfweim** – Adds a smooth up-and-down camera transition when sneaking.